soryy708/leansql/README.md

 Otherwise, only columns in `columns` are updated matching with `data`.
 `columns_count` is the size of both `columns` and `data`.
 `extra_data` is passed to `condition` as-is for your convenience.
+`result.columns` will contain the ammount of updated rows.
+May be 0 if no rows satisfy `condition`.

 ---